-Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Funds Expended (Resources) Progress achieved this year Productive strategic partnerships exist with our community that provide pathways to employment, university and further education.
-0 HT VET has developed partnerships with Compact and Grow Your Own.
+Progress towards achieving imp rovement measures Improvement measures (to be achieved over 3 years) Funds Expended (Resources) Progress achieved this year Productive strategic partnerships exist with our community that provide pathways to employment, university and further education. \$35,000 HT VET has developed partnerships with Compact and Grow Our Own.
 Increased parent and community engagement evident in school decision making and events.
 0 Parents and Community members are involved in uniform committees, project reference groups, merit selection panels and operation of school canteens.
 We demonstrate a shared commitment and responsiveness to community feedback.
 The school leadership team measures school community satisfaction and shares its analysis and actions in response with the community.
-0 The school presented open forums on the proposed building program on multiple occasions to parents and to the wider community at the local shopping centre.
+0 The school seeks feedback from our community by using the Tell Them From Me survey.
+The school presented open forums on the proposed building program on multiple occasions to parents and to the wider community at the local shopping centre.